PrashanthG1/P-L-statement-excel/README.md

 ## Key Features
 - **Fiscal Year Alignment**:
-  - The financial year starts in September (Q4) and ends in August.
+  - The financial year starts in September (Q1) and ends in August (Q4).
   - Adjusted date tables to reflect the fiscal year in all calculations and reports.

 - **Monthly and Quarterly Breakdown**: